codeOfTheFuture/wanderlust-FE/README.md

 ## Architecture and Workflow

-The backend and database is handled by [Rogelio Caballero](https://github.com/rogercp) with a solution of Java Spring Boot and PostgreSQL.
+The backend and database is handled by [Jeffrey Oliver](https://github.com/codeOfTheFuture/Wanderlust-BE) with a solution of Node Js and Sqlite3.
 The backend is RESTful and will provide specific endpoints to communicate with the Frontend through HTTP requests and JSON-Objects.
 The backend is deployed at Heroku.

 The Frontend is built by the authors mentioned below.
 It runs JavaScript and uses a State Driven Development (SDD) approach with React and React Redux.
 For the deployment a Continuous Deployment (CD) solution was chosen through [Netlify](https://www.netlify.com/) and then hosted under selfowned domains.